utahkay/clojure-banking/README.md

 ```

-Let's start simple, and test that the balance of our account is zero.
+We have an account; let's test that its balance is zero.
 Tests are where?
 Under the test folder, naturally.

 We can replace the generated, failing test with our own test.
-The (ns) function at the top of the file is still good.
+The namespace (ns) function at the top of the file is still good.

 ``banking\test\banking\core_test.clj``
 ```clojure